humrec/humrec.github.io/content/publication/kopeinig-chi-2023/index.md

 ---
-title: Show me a \"Male Nurse\"!
+title: Show me a "Male Nurse"!
 How Gender Bias is Reflected in the Query Formulation of Search Engine Users
 authors:
 - Simone Kopeinik